Ax0l0ti/1st-year/CS Notes/Semester 1/Architecture CM12002/Sequential Logic.md

 ![[Pasted image 20230104204531.png | 300]]

 ###### Problems with simple SR Latches
-- Asynchrous transitions
+- Asynchronous transitions
-	- Circuts with several components, output states depend on the order in which changes to inputs occur
+	- Circuits with several components, output states depend on the order in which changes to inputs occur
 	- Solution: Use a clock input to enable/disable transition, yielding a gated latch or flip-flop.
 - Non-deterministic transitions associated with certain inputs
-	- Solution: avoid states leading to such transistions by adding gates to control the inputs.
+	- Solution: avoid states leading to such transitions by adding gates to control the inputs.

 ### Flip-Flops
 Flip-flops introduce a clock to latches: this synchronises state transitions across sequential logic circuits.